oracle/terraform-provider-oci/website/docs/d/object_storage_objects.html.markdown

 ---

 # Data Source: oci_object_storage_objects
-The Objects data source allows access to the list of OCI objects
+The `oci_object_storage_objects` data source allows access to the list of OCI objects

 Lists the objects in a bucket.